bhk/scam/reference.md

 [Manifest macro]

-Syntax:

-    *args*

-Evaluates to a vector of all arguments passed to the function.
+This symbol evaluates to a vector of all arguments passed to the function.
 This is evaluated at run-time, and reflects all arguments passed, not just the list of declared arguments.
 This is for use by functions that take variable numbers of arguments.

 Note: `*args*` returns unpredictable results when it is used within a `let` or `let*` block.